Shark Genius Steam Pocket Mop · โ˜… 4.5 Editor's Choice Steam Mop Check price on Amazon →

 SurfacesSealed hardwood, tile, vinyl, marble, laminate

 Yes, this is the steam mop we recommend most often.
-The combination of three steam levels, the double-sided pad, and the Steam Blaster justifies the price over the basic $79 O-Cedar.
+The combination of three steam levels, the double-sided pad, and the Steam Blaster justifies the price over the price O-Cedar.
 After 8 months it has held up to weekly cleaning across tile, hardwood, and vinyl.

 The Bissell vacuums in the same pass, the Shark does not.
 The Shark has more steam levels and a Steam Blaster nozzle.
 For pure steam cleaning, the Shark wins.
 For a single-pass vacuum-plus-steam combo, the Bissell wins.
-The Shark is also $50 cheaper.
+The Shark is the price cheaper.

 Shark rates the pads for unlimited washes but pad performance degrades visibly after about 30 to 50 cycles.
 We started seeing reduced absorbency at month 6 and replaced the original pad at month 9.
-The replacement pads are $20 for a 4-pack from Shark.
+The replacement pads the price for a 4-pack from Shark.

 Steam at 200 F reduces most surface bacteria but is not certified as a disinfectant by the EPA.
 For genuine disinfection (post-pet-accident, post-illness), follow steam mopping with an EPA-registered disinfectant wipe like the [Clorox Disinfecting Wipes](/reviews/clorox-disinfecting-wipes-bulk).
 For routine cleaning of healthy households, steam alone is sufficient.